Pieter Zeeman: Education

+Zeeman effect

-In 1896, shortly before moving from Leiden to Amsterdam, he measured the splitting of spectral lines by a strong magnetic field, a discovery now known as the Zeeman effect, for which he won the 1902 Nobel Prize in Physics.
+In 1896, shortly before moving from Leiden to Amsterdam, Zeeman measured the splitting of spectral lines by a strong magnetic field, a discovery now known as the Zeeman effect.
 This research involved an investigation of the effect of magnetic fields on a light source.
 He discovered that a spectral line is split into several components in the presence of a magnetic field.
-Lorentz first heard about Zeeman's observations on Saturday 31 October 1896 at the meeting of the Royal Netherlands Academy of Arts and Sciences in Amsterdam, where these results were communicated by Kamerlingh Onnes.
+Hendrik Lorentz first heard about Zeeman's observations on Saturday 31 October 1896 at the meeting of the Royal Netherlands Academy of Arts and Sciences, where these results were communicated by Heike Kamerlingh Onnes.
 The next Monday, Lorentz called Zeeman into his office and presented him with an explanation of his observations, based on Lorentz's theory of electromagnetic radiation.
+In 1902, Zeeman and Lorentz were jointly awarded the Nobel Prize in Physics for their respective experimental and theoretical work on the Zeeman effect.

-The importance of Zeeman's discovery soon became apparent.
-It confirmed Lorentz's prediction about the polarization of light emitted in the presence of a magnetic field.
-Thanks to Zeeman's work it became clear that the oscillating particles that according to Lorentz were the source of light emission were negatively charged, and were a thousandfold lighter than the hydrogen atom.
+The importance of Zeeman's discovery soon became apparent; it confirmed Lorentz's prediction about the polarization of light emitted in the presence of a magnetic field.
+Thanks to Zeeman's work, it became clear that the oscillating particles, according to Lorentz were the source of light emission, were negatively charged, and were a thousandfold lighter than the hydrogen atom.
 This conclusion was reached well before J. J. Thomson's discovery of the electron.
 The Zeeman effect thus became an important tool for elucidating the structure of the atom.

-Professor in Amsterdam
+Career in Amsterdam

-Shortly after his discovery, Zeeman was offered a position as lecturer in Amsterdam, where he started to work in autumn of 1896.
-In 1900, this was followed by his promotion to professor of physics at the University of Amsterdam.
-In 1902, together with his former mentor Lorentz, he received the Nobel Prize for Physics for the discovery of the Zeeman effect.
-Five years later, in 1908, he succeeded Van der Waals as full professor and Director of the Physics Institute in Amsterdam.
+Shortly after his discovery, Zeeman was offered a position as a lecturer at the University of Amsterdam, where he started to work in the autumn of 1896.
+This was followed by his promotion to Professor of Physics in 1900.
+In 1908, he succeeded Johannes van der Waals as full professor and Director of the Physics Institute.
+He retired as a professor in 1935.

-In 1918 he published "Some experiments on gravitation: The ratio of mass to weight for crystals and radioactive substances" in the Proceedings of the Koninklijke Nederlandse Akademie van Wetenschappen, experimentally confirming the equivalence principle with regard to gravitational and inertial mass.
+In 1918, Zeeman published "Some experiments on gravitation: The ratio of mass to weight for crystals and radioactive substances" in the Proceedings of the Koninklijke Nederlandse Akademie van Wetenschappen, experimentally confirming the equivalence principle with regard to gravitational and inertial mass.

 A new laboratory built in Amsterdam in 1923 was renamed the Zeeman Laboratory in 1940.
-This new facility allowed Zeeman to pursue refined investigation of the Zeeman effect.
+This new facility allowed Zeeman to pursue a refined investigation of the Zeeman effect.
 For the remainder of his career he remained interested in research in magneto-optic effects.
 He also investigated the propagation of light in moving media.
-This subject became the focus of a renewed interest because of special relativity, and enjoyed a keen interest from Lorentz and Einstein.
-Later in his career he became interested in mass spectrometry.
+This subject became the focus of a renewed interest because of special relativity, and enjoyed a keen interest from Lorentz and Albert Einstein.
+Later in his career, he became interested in mass spectrometry.

-Later years

-In 1898 Zeeman was elected to membership of the Royal Netherlands Academy of Arts and Sciences in Amsterdam, and he served as its secretary from 1912 to 1920.
-He won the Henry Draper Medal in 1921, and several other awards and Honorary degrees.
-Zeeman was elected a Foreign member of the Royal Society (ForMemRS) in 1921.
-He retired as a professor in 1935.